apache/pulsar-site/docs/deploy-monitoring.md

 Pulsar.
 OpenTelemetry support is currently **experimental** and complements the pre-existing Prometheus metric system, with the goal of eventually replacing it.
 The metrics it exposes are semantically equivalent to the Prometheus metrics.

+For a detailed list of OpenTelemetry metrics exposed by Pulsar, refer to [OpenTelemetry Metrics](reference-metrics-opentelemetry.md).

 ### Scope
 Pulsar OpenTelemetry metrics are gradually being added for the broker only.
 Support for the proxy and function worker is planned for a future release.